semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 ```

 Predefined directories with the required configuration files are available in the [configs directory](configs).
-For example the directory [configs/crossvalidation_configs_multi](configs/crossvalidation_configs_multi) contains all configuration files necessary to finetune all the datasets in an crossvalidation manner.
+For example the directory [configs/crossvalidation_configs_multi](configs/crossvalidation_configs_multi) contains all configuration files necessary to finetune all the multi-class datasets in a crossvalidation manner.

 There is another configuration file that is important to adjust the hyperparameters.
 The file [configs/params.json](configs/params.json) needs to be adjusted each time the finetuning process is started.